eleda77/eleda77.github.io/docs/vocab_list.md

 **accidia** - spiritual or mental sloth; apathy (also acedia); one of the seven deadly sins

+**acey-deucy** - a form of backgammon in which a player, upon rolling a 1–2, moves 3 and then is allowed to name and play any doublet and to roll again; (slang) A-ok, great

+**acrolect** - the most prestigious dialect or variety of a particular language

 **actinic** - caused by sunlight

 **adipose** - (especially of body tissue) used for the storage of fat

 **adumbrate** - (no, not to make someone dumb) report or represent in outline; indicate faintly; foreshadow or symbolize; overshadow

+**advertorial** - a newspaper or magazine advertisement giving information about a product in the style of an editorial or objective journalistic article

+**aerogram** - a sheet of light paper folded and sealed to form a letter for sending by airmail

 **affiance** - be engaged to marry

+**affluenza** - a psychological malaise supposedly affecting wealthy young people, symptoms of which include a lack of motivation, feelings of guilt, and a sense of isolation (portmanteau of affluence and influenza)

 **affray** - an instance of fighting in a public place that disturbs the peace